All Episodes

 Well, if this is our only time to experience reality, including experience pain, then this is basically the closest to hell we're going to get.

-So again, it's going to be that infinite rest ahead.
+So, again, it's going to be that infinite rest ahead.

 Well, I know you don't think so.

-For those that have not heard it, we're awfully close to the bottom of the hour to get into this, but I gave sort of a brief overview of what I think you've said, and it was too brief, and I'm going to have to ask you, you know, there's a lot of new listeners for one thing now.
+For those that have not heard it, we're also close to the bottom of the hour to get into this, but I gave sort of a brief overview of what I think you've said, and it was too brief.

-We've got a lot of new affiliates, and so we need to go over the basics, but what I said was, evolutionary process the fear of death and and so that our
+We've got a lot of new affiliates, and so we need to go over the basics.

-brain has concocted this area of the brain that protects us from that fear by
+But what I said was an evolutionary process, the fear of death, and so that our brain has concocted this area of the brain that protects us from that fear by virtually mandating that we worship, mandating that we have belief in an afterlife.

 And with self-reflection, we became aware of our own mortalities, as you said, of death.

-And the anxiety produced by that one particular awareness was so overwhelming that nature had to select in order to protect our intelligence, which made us the most powerful creature on earth, in order to sustain our own intelligence, which had backfired on us Nature had to select a mechanism in the brain which would allow us to survive the anxiety induced by awareness of death, so it produced an inherent awareness, a belief that there's something greater than out there, which makes us believe that even though the physical body is one day going to die, that there's a spiritual reality, and in that spiritual reality we will live forever, which has revealed that reflex, that impulse has revealed itself in every world culture, no matter how isolated,
+And the anxiety produced by that one particular awareness was so overwhelming that nature had to select in order to protect our intelligence, which made us the most powerful creature on earth, in order to sustain our own intelligence, which had backfired on us, nature had to select a mechanism in the brain which would allow us to survive the anxiety adduced by awareness of death.

-No matter how insulated from any other culture, every people has believed in some form of an afterlife and has had some kind of ritual behavior by which we dispose of our deceased, usual by burial, with a ritual that anticipates sending that person's spirit or soul onto the next realm, into the spiritual world.
+which has revealed that reflex, that impulse has revealed itself in every world culture, no matter how isolated, no matter how insulated from any other culture, every people has believed in some form of an afterlife and has had some kind of ritual behavior by which we dispose of our deceased, usual by burial, with a ritual that anticipates sending that person's spirit or soul onto the next realm, into the spiritual world.

 Yes, the Egyptians had the pyramids.